“When you reach the end of your rope, tie a knot in it and hang on.” Franklin D. Roosevelt

 - Police Officer

 On top of all the various careers I’ve tried, I attended school for Culinary Arts and I once talked myself into a master’s degree program for Acupuncture and Chinese Medicine without having any college experience at the time.
-A year and a half later and I had $40,000 worth of student loan debt with credits that wouldn’t transfer.
-It was not a successful adventure, sure it was fun but, I met some amazing people and traveled to study in China.
-But I was no more content in any of it.
+A year and a half later I had $40,000 worth of student loan debt with credits that wouldn’t transfer.
+It was not a successful adventure, sure it was fun, I met some amazing people and got to travel and study in China.
+Only none of it made me content.

 Through all my career pursuits I gained first-hand experience in counseling, therapy, meditation, crisis management, combat medicine, surgery, diet and nutrition, personal training and much more.
 Despite all these various career paths and learning opportunities, I was still miserable and frustrated.